BAcanLL/capstone-mobile/README.md

 ![Logo](assets/brand.png)

-A mental health and anxiety monitoring application.
+A mental health and anxiety monitoring application that takes advantage of vital signals from wearable technologies.

 ## Environment Setup
 Before you start development, run the following commands.